 2. Improved template management

-Several updates are planned to make template management more flexible and user-friendly.
+Several updates have made template management more flexible and user-friendly.
 Key changes include support for multiple templates per slug, draftable templates, preserved custom templates during theme changes, and easier control via REST API endpoints.
 More information regarding the update to template management can be tracked via this pull request.

 3. New option to hide blocks

-A new option will let users hide blocks from the frontend while keeping them editable in the backend, ideal for testing layouts or staging content.
-Follow this issue to keep track of this enhancement’s progress.
+This new option will let users hide blocks from the frontend while keeping them editable in the backend, ideal for testing layouts or staging content.

 Improvements to Content Creation